olivier-carrere/redaction-technique.org/src/content/docs/en/veille/didacticiels-dita-xml-xsl-fo.md

 This script is supplied without warranty.
 Before running this script, make a backup of your entire DITA XML project, including configuration files (e.g. under a version control system).
 Make sure you can easily restore the entire project in the event of an error or unexpected behavior.
 :::

-To use this script :
+To use this script:

 1. Download the multilingual DITA XML generation script into the directory containing the project ditamap file.

-2. In a terminal, navigate to this directory and enter :
+2. In a terminal, navigate to this directory and enter:

    ```bash
    $ chmod +x dita2target.sh
    ```

-3. In the terminal, enter :
+3. In the terminal, enter:

    ```bash
    $ mkdir out